Mimetic Explicit Time Discretiztions: Wave Equations With Variable Material Properties

-The start of this section is based on the discussion in \cite{Etgen87} and a summary of the notation is given in Table \ref{Elastic Units}.
+This section is based on the discussion in \cite{Etgen87} and a summary of the notation is given in Table \ref{Elastic Units}.
 When there are no external forces the general elastic wave equation in a material with spatially variable properties is given by Newton's law applied to the displacements of the material: